cjo2/tesla-aws-data-pipeline/README.md

 ## Limitations
 * This approach limits querying the vehicle once a minute.
 Another approach may be needed if you are relying on functions as a service.
+* Lambda is probably not the right solution if you want to query a vehicle more than once per minute.
+You could feasibly reduce the time by using AWS Step Functions.
+Calling it twice per minute would probably cost in the $2-$3 range per month.
+This would need to be confirmed to check if this counts as a state transition each time the function is called.
+** A more appropriate solution might be running an EC2 instance or a service in a Docker container.
+EC2 (t3) instance might cost around $3 per month.